 - 1/4 cup liquid castile soap (I use Dr. Bronner’s unscented)

-- 20 drops of essential oils of your choosing (I use 7 drops wild orange, 5 drops lime, 4 drops bergamot, and 4 drops peppermint essential oil)
+- 20 drops of essential oils of your choice (I use 7 drops wild orange, 5 drops lime, 4 drops bergamot, and 4 drops peppermint essential oil)

 - 1/2 tsp jojoba oil (for dry hair ONLY, optional)

-- Shake well to mix it all together.
+- Shake well to mix the ingredients together.

-- It keeps well in the shower for up to a month.
-Just ensure you shake well before each use to make sure the ingredients haven’t separated.
+- This shampoo keeps well in the shower for up to a month.
+Just ensure you shake it well before each use to make sure the ingredients haven’t separated.

-Notes: This shampoo is thinner than conventional shampoos, but it does lather up!
-If you want to thicken the shampoo, simply add 1/2 tsp arrowroot powder.
-If looking for a natural conditioner to follow up with, this is a good one.
+Note: This shampoo is thinner than conventional shampoos, but it does lather up!
+If you want to thicken the shampoo, add 1/2 teaspoon of arrowroot powder.
+If you’re looking for a natural conditioner to follow up with, this is a good one.

 Have you made your own shampoo before?
-What was it like?
-Share below in the comments.
+How was it?
+Share in the comments below.